contractshark/primitive-dodoc/README.md

 /// @dev More info about doing another thing when the function is called.
 /// @param num A random number
 /// @return A random variable
+/// @custom:requirement Must be at lease 18 years old to use this function.
+/// @custom:danger Another thing is extremely random, use at your own risk!
+/// @custom:info Another thing 2 coming soon.
 function anotherThing(uint256 num) external pure returns (uint256);
 ```